 Levels of insulin become more stable while blood sugar levels decrease, which may result in improved regulation of metabolism and overall weight reduction.

-HDL cholesterol increases and triglycerides decrease significantly, reducing cardiovascular risk factors such as atherosclerosis (21).
+HDL cholesterol has been seen to increase and triglycerides to decrease significantly, reducing risk for cardiovascular diseases such as atherosclerosis (21).

 A study involving obese individuals with metabolic syndrome found that three days of fasting using only water resulted in weight reduction, improvement of heart health markers, and lower levels of C-reactive protein (CRP), which is a marker for inflammation (14).